Electoral district of Riverstone

 Riverstone is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It has been represented by Warren Kirby of the Australian Labor Party since the 2023 New South Wales state election.
+It has been represented by Warren Kirby of the Labor Party since the 2023 state election.

 Riverstone is widely described as a key marginal seat for both major parties.

 History

 Much of the electorate is situated in the growing north-west sector, which has been poorly served in transport, health and police resources.
 Although ancestrally a seat, changing demographics in the eastern portion of the seat (Glenwood, Parklea, Acacia Gardens, Stanhope Gardens, Kellyville Ridge, The Ponds, Rouse Hill) suggested a long-term trend in voting patterns.
 Proving this, Liberal Kevin Conolly won the seat in 2011 on a swing of 30.2 percent—almost unheard of in Australian politics—turning the seat from safe Labor to very safe Liberal in one stroke.
 In 2023, the current member Warren Kirby won the seat back for Labor with a swing of over 12%.